 - Is a two-tiered screening method needed?
 One to identify antigen-specific hybridomas and another to isolate mAb with specific functions or subclasses.

 - Are the appropriate secondary reagents identified and titered?
 This is particularly important when screening Armenian hamster fusions.
 Choose secondary reagents that bind only IgG species to avoid identification of IgM secreting mAbs.

-- Will non-Ig components in the culture supernatant interfere with the read out of the assay?
-For example, if a proliferation assay is used, the high concentration of thymidine in the selection medium will prevent incorporation of 3H-thymidine in dividing cells.
+- Will non-Ig components in the culture supernatant interfere with the readout of the assay?
+For example, if a proliferation assay is used, the high concentration of thymidine in the selection medium will prevent the incorporation of 3H-thymidine in dividing cells.
 Often the fetal calf serum present in supernatants at 20% (v/v) will pose a problem.